aubreymoore/Micronesian-entomology-resources/README.md

 ## [UOG Insect Collection Database](https://scan-bugs.org/portal/collections/misc/collprofiles.php?collid=180)

-**Description:** The University of Guam insect collection uses SCAN as an online catalogue.
-SCAN was selected because it is totally web based and it automatically pushes data to GBIF.
+**Description:** The University of Guam insect collection uses SCAN (Symbiota Collections of Arthropods Network) as an online catalogue.
+SCAN was selected because it is totally web based and [it automatically pushes data to GBIF](https://scan-bugs.org/portal/collections/datasets/datapublisher.php).

 **Suggested improvement:** The database would be greatly enhanced by adding digital images of the specimens.
 I suggest starting by imaging a single specimen for each identified species.